rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/persistent-storage/obj-store-deployment-tutorial.md

 Thus, the object store will be deployed with a persistent volume mounted at path ***/data***.
 The persistent volume enables the file server to preserve data stored in it even if its deployment is stopped.
+It means that the stored data will be retained even when the deployment of the MinIO File Server package is de-provisioned and provisioned again with the same persistent volume.

 A couple of observations made are: